cosmos72/gomacro/README.md

 // equivalent:
 pair := Pair#[complex64, struct{}] {}

+// a more complex example, showing higher-order functions func Transform#[T,U](slice []T, trans func(T) U) []U {
+	ret := make([]U, len(slice))
+	for i := range slice {
+		ret[i] = trans(slice[i])
+	}
+	return ret
+}
+Transform#[string,int] // returns func([]string, func(string) int) []int

+// returns []int{3, 2, 1} i.e. the len() of each string in input slice:
+Transform#[string,int]([]string{"abc","xy","z"}, func(s string) int { return len(s) })

+// Contracts specify the available methods of a generic type.
+// For simplicity, they do not introduce a new syntax or new language concepts:
+// contracts are just (generic) interfaces.
+// With a tiny addition, actually: the ability to optionally indicate the receiver type.

+// For example, the contract specifying that values of type T can be compared with each other
+// to determine if the first is less, equal or greater than the second is: type Comparable#[T] interface {
+	// returns -1 if a is less than b
+	// returns  0 if a is equal to b
+	// returns  1 if a is greater than b func (a T) Cmp(b T) int
+}
+// a type T implements Comparable#[T] if it has a method func (T) Cmp(T) int.
+// This interface is carefully chosen to match the existing methods of
+// *math/big.Float, *math/big.Int and *math/big.Rat
+// In other words, *math/big.Float, *math/big.Int and *math/big.Rat already implement it.

+// What about basic types as int8, int16, int32, uint... float*, complex* ... ?
+// Gomacro extends them, adding many methods equivalent to the ones declared on *math/big.Int
+// to perform arithmetic and comparison, including Cmp: func (a int) Cmp(b int) int {
+	if a < b {
+		return -1
+	} else if a > b {
+		return 1
+	} else {
+		return 0
+	}
+}

+// By default, generic functions cannot access the fields and methods of a generic type:
+// they are treated similarly to interface{} i.e. a "black box".

 // declare a generic function with a single type argument T func Sum#[T] (args ...T) T {
 	var sum T // exploit zero value of T